DustinChecketts/FiveSecondRule/README.md

 <h4>Known-Issues/ToDo</h4>

+- Thorough testing across all classes still needed.
+- Extend the addon to support Rage and Energy timings as well.

-- Updated, uploaded, and maintained by [StormtrooperTK421](https://discordapp.com/users/237746068844969994) on [GitHub](https://github.com/DustinChecketts/FiveSecondRule).
+Updated, uploaded, and maintained by [StormtrooperTK421](https://discordapp.com/users/237746068844969994) on [GitHub](https://github.com/DustinChecketts/FiveSecondRule).
 Please submit issues and I'll do my best to troubleshoot, replicate, and resolve issues as my limited abilities allow.